 Gull Island, off the coast of Northport, is preserved as a sanctuary for thousands of herring gulls, whose populations have declined in the last 25 years.
-Herring gulls are different from the more common ring-billed gulls in our region.
+Herring gulls are different from the more common ringbilled gulls in our region.
 Herring gulls, which nest on Gull Island from April to June, mate for life and will abandon their nests at the slightest disturbance.
 In a long term study conducted on Gull Island, banded birds have returned for as many as 24 years.
-A crumbling stone cottage on Gull island, which was once known as Bellows Island, is a part of Northport's history.
+A crumbling stone cottage on Gull island, once known as Bellows Island, is a part of Northport's history.

-- No mammals are allowed on Gull Island, including people - Sanctuary for herring gull colony; long-term research site - Contact Leelanau Conservancy about educational boat tours - Other water fowl: blue-winged teal, mute swan, cormorant, red-breasted merganser
+- Visiting Gull Island is highly discouraged during shorebird nesting season (March-July). - · Sanctuary for herring gull colony; long-term research site - Blue-winged teal, mute swan, cormorant, Caspian tern, red-breasted merganser